polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/architecture.md

 Add section on Design assumptions:
 - all blockchains must run on "minimum hardware requirements"
 - protocol vs. infrastructure
+- advanced topic: some teams create runtimes without FRAME and pallets, but using FRAME helps to decompose the state transition function nicely.
+- advanced callout: You do not see `&self` in FRAME traits so that all state is in storage, and it is difficult to introduce side-effects
 -->

 A Substrate node is designed to be modular and adaptable to change.
-This article presents the architecture of a Substrate node, using the [node template](https://github.com/substrate-developer-hub/substrate-node-template) as a reference whicih provides a set of core components ready to use out of the box.
+This article presents the architecture of a Substrate node, using the [node template](https://github.com/substrate-developer-hub/substrate-node-template) as a reference which provides a set of core components ready to use out of the box.
 Any of these components can be swapped out for different ones, depending on the target optimization or use case.

 ![Substrate client architecture](../../img/docs/getting-started/substrate-arch.png)